 If you have a disability that may impact your ability to drive, you might need an Occupational Therapy (OT) Driving Assessment.
 The OT driving assessment is completed by a driver-trained occupational therapist (OT) and usually funded through the Improved Daily Living budget.
 Here is what the process looks like:

-3. Complete an off-road assessment.
+- Complete an off-road assessment.
 The OT will assess your physical and cognitive abilities and other driving-related skills, review your medical history and test your road rule knowledge.
 So, if you’re a little rusty, it pays to brush up first!
-If the assessor finds you meet the requirements, you can start driving lessons
+If the assessor finds you meet the requirements, you can start driving lessons.

 Will the NDIS fund driving lessons?

-The NDIS will only fund driving lessons related to your goals, that represent value for money and relate to your disability support needs.
+The NDIS will fund driving lessons if they relate to your goals, are value for money and are required because of your disability.

 The NDIS may also cover other related items, such as learning to use a modified vehicle or additional lessons if required due to your disability.